Skip to main content

 </picture>

-You can add additional source elements to have multiple fallbacks, for example:
+You can bolt on additional source elements for multiple fallbacks:

 <picture>